 Animals and your dog

-You should always prevent your dog from disturbing farm animals and wildlife – it’s essential to remember this, as a farmer can shoot a dog which causes distress to farm animals, which would be a devastating end to a country walk.
-The only situation that allows a dog to be off the lead around farm animals is if you are being attacked by one – it is safer to let the dog run free then to try and protect him.
+It would be best to always prevent your dog from disturbing farm animals and wildlife – it’s essential to remember this, as a farmer can shoot a dog that causes distress to farm animals, which would be a devastating end to a country walk.
+The only situation that allows a dog to be off the lead around farm animals is if you are being attacked by one – it is safer to let the dog run free than to try and protect him.